google/omaha/doc/DeveloperSetupGuide.md

 The following packages are required to build Omaha:
   * A copy of the Omaha source code.
 This can be done by cloning this repository.
-  * Microsoft Visual Studio 2017 or 2019.
+  * Microsoft Visual Studio 2022.
 The free Visual Studio Community edition is sufficient to build.
     * Download [here](https://visualstudio.microsoft.com/downloads)
   * Windows 10 SDK.
     * Visual Studio copy of Windows 10 SDK is sufficient to build with, if desired.